We’ve all been in awkward social situations.

 The quickest and easiest way to rescue anyone in Terry’s situation then, is to jump in and make a wrap-up question (read below why wrap up).

 This will allow Terry to finish his story, show everyone that he’s not isolated and comfort him that there are people who care.

 Friend: I tried La Casa pizza parlor last week, and it was superb. (nobody listens, tries with a question) Have you guys ever tried La Casa

 You: Oh cool man, I’ve heard about that place a few times, how was it

 The Shorter The Time, The Less The Embarrassment

-Leil Lowndes call it “see no bloopers, hear no bloopers”
+Leil Lowndes calls it “see no bloopers, hear no bloopers”.